Happy customers

 Edwin

-Using buying motives smartly to increase your sales
+Use purchasing motives smartly to increase your turnover

 Why do we buy what we buy?
 In some cases there is a direct motivation: we are hungry so we buy a loaf of bread.
-But when we buy a nice T-shirt of a certain brand, we may have very different reasons, think for example of status or image.
+But when we buy a nice T-shirt from a certain brand, we may have completely different reasons, such as status or image.

-So for each product we buy, we have different motives: buying motives we call them.
-In this blog we will show you some examples of buying motives and we will explain how you as an e-commerce company can use buying motives smartly to increase your conversion.
+We have different motives for every product we buy: we call these purchasing motives.
+In this blog we show you a number of examples of purchasing motives and explain how you, as an e-commerce company, can use purchasing motives smartly to increase your conversion.

-There can be an infinite number of buying motives underlying a person's purchase.
-And often the choice is not determined by one motive, but by a combination of buying motives.
-But to give you a good idea, we have listed 7 common buying motives below.
+There can be an infinite number of purchasing motives underlying someone's purchase.
+And often the choice is not determined by one motive, but by a combination of purchasing motives.
+But to give you a good idea, we have listed 7 common purchasing motives below.

 1. Money

-The cheaper the product, the sooner the customer will buy the product... right?
-Not quite, it's a little different.
-How that works exactly, we will explain later in this blog.
-But the price of a product is certainly a buying motive nonetheless.
+The cheaper the product, the more likely the customer will buy the product… right?
+Not completely, that's a bit different.
+We will explain exactly how that works later in this blog.
+But the price of a product is nevertheless certainly a purchasing motive.

 2. Need

-Think of food and drink: we simply cannot live without it, so we buy it.
+Think of food and drink: we simply can't live without it, so we buy it.

-When you always brush your teeth with the same toothpaste and never have a cavity, the product gives you a form of certainty that makes you keep buying it.
+If you always brush your teeth with the same toothpaste and never have a cavity, the product gives you a form of security, so you keep buying it.

 4. Safety

-Safety is also a common buying motive.
-Consider, for example, the helmet if you ride a motorcycle or a screen protector for your smartphone.
+Safety is also a common purchasing motive.
+For example, consider the helmet when you ride a motorcycle or a screen protector for your smartphone.

-Are you sitting on the couch on a lazy Sunday and you don't really feel like walking to the supermarket, but you do have a big appetite.
-Then the convenience of ordering food is definitely a buying motive.
+Are you sitting on the couch on a lazy Sunday and you don't really feel like walking to the supermarket, but you are really hungry.
+Then the convenience of ordering food is definitely a purchasing motive.

 6. Status

 An expensive, fast car, a shiny watch or a branded shirt: do we really need it?
-No, we don't, but it does make us feel good and have a form of status.
+No, we don't have that, but it does give us a nice feeling and a form of status.

 7. Self-development

-As human beings, we want to grow on a personal and mental level.
-That is why we buy books or take a course, for example.
+We want to grow as people on a personal and mental level.
+That's why we buy books or take a course, for example.

-Do we buy based on rational motives or based on emotional motives?
-Many people believe they make choices primarily based on reason, and sometimes that's true - I'm hungry so I'll buy a loaf of bread.
-But in most cases we really make choices based on underlying emotions: for example, feelings of safety, convenience, lust or status.
-Research even shows that more than 80% of our purchase decisions are made based on emotional motives and that, for example, a rational buying motive such as money actually plays a subordinate role.
+Do we buy based on rational motives or on the basis of emotional motives?
+Many people believe that they mainly make choices based on reason and sometimes that is actually true - I am hungry so I buy a loaf of bread.
+But in most cases we really choose based on underlying emotions: for example feelings of safety, comfort, lust or status.
+Research even shows that more than 80% of our purchasing decisions are made based on emotional motives and that, for example, a rational purchasing motive such as money actually plays a subordinate role.

-Do you have any questions about this blog?
+Do you have any questions regarding this blog?
 Let us know!
 Wondering if Belco is something for you?
 Try our software for free for 2 weeks and experience what it's like to work in an all-in-one customer service environment.
-This trial is completely non-binding and ends automatically after 2 weeks.
+This trial is completely without obligation and stops automatically after 2 weeks .